A successful commercial construction project is one that is delivered ‘on time’, ‘on budget’ and ‘on quality’.

 Procurement & Tendering

-A large part of the role of the Chartered Project Manager is to negotiate with external suppliers, agencies and professionals involved in the project implementation.
-A Chartered Project Manager will develop and implement the procurement strategy appropriate for the project.
+A large part of the role of the Chartered Project Management Surveyor is to negotiate with external suppliers, agencies and professionals involved in the project implementation.
+A Chartered Project Management Surveyor will develop and implement the procurement strategy appropriate for the project.
 A vital phase involves the preparation of tender documentations and analysis of the returned tenders.
 The Project Manager will also manage the negotiations and ongoing relationship with the successful tenderer.
 Advise on procurement strategy appropriate for the project.
 Prepare detailed tender documentation that will reduce the possibility of cost overruns on the project.
 Analyse tender returns and negotiate where appropriate, with the successful tenderer.

 Contract Administration